Home to the largest collection of Egyptian artifacts on exhibit in western North America.

 Participation in this workshop will count towards the Junior Archaeologist Program graduation.

-Sunday, February 23, at 1:30 p.m.
+Sunday, March 23, at 1:30 p.m.

 Admission is free with paid entry to the museum.